-Observing Passover
+Observing The Passover Feast

-Observing Passover
+Observing The Passover Feast

-According to biblical search and study tools, the word "Passover" referencing the biblical feast, is mentioned about 71 times across 15 different books in the bible.
+According to biblical search and study tools, the word "Passover" referencing the Biblical feast, is mentioned 71 times across 15 different books in both the Old and New Testaments.
 This means it's a pretty important subject and probably pretty important to our Heavenly Father, right?

-References to Passover is spread out across the bible, throughout the Old and New Testaments.
 Searching it out can be overwhelming, but we've got you covered.
 Here is the ultimate guide for the modern family to observe Passover today.

 The Bible provides instruction about this required Passover.
 So let's break it down...

-• What is Passover
+• What is Passover?

-• When is Passover
+• When is Passover?

-• Who is to observe it
+• Who is to observe it?

-• Why is it to be observed
+• Why is it to be observed?

-• How does the Bible say to observe Passover
+• How does the Bible say to observe Passover?

 What is Passover?